Skip to Main Content

 Wiley Open Access

-Wiley 2023-2025 This three-year agreement, effective as of January 1, 2023, grants access to publish and read in Wiley’s full journal portfolio, including the journals previously branded Hindawi’s gold open access portfolio.
-Under this new agreement, lead authors at UWW will be able to publish their articles as open access, ensuring that their research will be immediately open and available to the public and that they will retain rights to their own work.
+The Wiley and BTAA agreement grants access to publish and read in Wiley’s full journal portfolio, including the journals previously branded Hindawi’s gold open access portfolio.
+Under this agreement, lead authors at UWW will be able to publish their articles as open access, ensuring that their research will be immediately open and available to the public and that they will retain rights to their own work.
 Article publications are free of charge, eliminating the need for authors to pay publication fees, and there is no limit on the number of articles eligible for this agreement.

 Articles eligible for OA funding will be governed by the following agreement specifications: